biayo/WpfComboDemo/README.md

 ## The implementation
 Tried my best to use the MVVM pattern without any nuget package that could make things easier (like heroes we die!)

+Still trying to fix the views, will do ASAP (hopefully)